sbhnet/kubernetes-install-via-kubeadm/README.md

 This is a guide on doing the install, step-by-step, and in order to make the process as simle as possiblem

+## Software Versions

+The software and versions installed will be:

+* Kubernetes v1.19.3
+* Calico v0.0.0

+## Servers and Infrastructure

 For this guide, I will be install a small cluster with a single control plane node and two worker nodes.
 These will be VMs in VMWare ESXi, but should work for any VM or bare metal.

 The VMs I will be using and their IP addresses are: